tidbcloud/terraform-provider-tidbcloud/README.md

 ### Set up

 TiDBCloud provider has released to terraform registry.
-All you need to do is install to terraform(>=1.0).
+All you need to do is install terraform (>=1.0).

 For Mac user, you can install it with Homebrew.
-About other installation method, see [official doc](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)

 First, install the HashiCorp tap, a repository of all our Homebrew packages.
 ```shell